-Using high doses and precision targeting means SRT treatment may take only a few sessions.
-Treatment can sometimes be finished in days instead of weeks.
+Using high doses and precision targeting SRT treatment takes only a few sessions meaning treatment can be finished in days instead of weeks.
 With SRT, small beams are targeted at the tumour from many different angles.
 Because the beams meet at the tumour it gets a full dose of radiation, but the surrounding healthy tissue gets a much smaller amount.
 This technology was made possible, in part, by a donation from the Angela d'Audney foundation

 In more detail

 Stereo means 3-dimensional (3-D) and tactic means to probe.
 Stereotactic radiation therapy allows radiation beams to be given to a very specific area, usually the brain or spine.
 It is a non-invasive technique that delivers a high dose of radiation using many small sized beams, each carrying small doses from different angles.
 The treatment planning for SRT is highly complex, allowing each beam to be aimed very precisely.
 The result is that the tumour receives a high dose while minimising radiation exposure to surrounding healthy tissues.

 SRT is used to treat small, well-defined tumours in the brain or deep within the body.
 ARO uses a linear accelerator to deliver a large dose of radiation in a single or a few stereotactic treatments.
 When treating brain tumours, the head must be kept in the same position for each treatment.
 Patients receiving SRT to the head or neck will wear a removable head frame or mask during their planning scans and treatment to ensure accuracy of radiation delivery.